-A new survey shows Australian employees are among the world’s most addicted to checking work emails during holidays, with over one third (35%) of Australians planning to monitor their accounts regularly over the Christmas break.
+A new survey shows Australian employees are among the world’s most addicted to checking work emails during holidays, with over one-third (35%) of Australians planning to monitor their accounts regularly over the Christmas break.

 This compares to 58% of employers in China, 56% in India and 40% of organisations in Hong Kong SAR who expect employees to be available at all times over the holiday period.

 While it’s good to see employees want to remain productive over the holidays, it’s also important they take time out to rejuvenate and unwind.
-It is important that employees are encouraged to take advantage of their break during the Christmas period in order to be ready and recharged for the new year.
+Employees must be encouraged to take advantage of their break during the Christmas period to be ready and recharged for the new year.

 The commitment to our jobs over the holidays goes beyond emptying work inboxes, with almost half (45%) of us staying up to date with what’s going on at the office through various channels, and 29% admitting they have trouble letting work tasks go when on holidays.

-It is important to remember that the festive season allows most Australians to unwind and escape the responsibilities of the office, even for a short period of time.
+It is important to remember that the festive season allows most Australians to unwind and escape the responsibilities of the office, even for a short time.
 Everyone must make a conscious effort to take these breaks and recharge for the upcoming year.

-Expectations for pay rises diminish
+expectations for pay rises diminish

-The Randstad Workmonitor also shows Australians are far less confident of receiving a pay rise in 2014 than they were last year, with only 58% of employees believing they will receive a raise in the New Year.
+The Randstad Workmonitor also shows Australians are far less confident of receiving a pay rise in 2014 than last year, with only 58% of employees believing they will receive a raise in the New Year.
 This compares to 75% of Australians who thought their pay would increase in 2013.

-Management must ensure the office culture is strong, company reputation and positioning is positive, non-financial benefits are offered, and employee value propositions are well communicated so as to sustain employer brand.
-This will ensure the best talent are retained, whilst positioning the organisation as more attractive to prospective employees.
+Management must ensure the office culture is strong, company reputation and positioning are positive, non-financial benefits are offered, and employee value propositions are well communicated to sustain the employer brand.
+This will ensure the best talent is retained whilst positioning the organisation as more attractive to prospective employees.